bbaransahin/pronuncify/README.md

 The user records a sentence and the application transcribes it using the [faster-whisper](https://github.com/guillaumekln/faster-whisper) `base.en` model running locally.
 Word timestamps and confidence scores are returned for each recognized word.
-Words with confidence below a configurable threshold are highlighted in red, while others are shown in green.
+The frontend compares each transcribed word with the expected sentence.
+A word is highlighted in green only if it matches the corresponding word of the sentence **and** its confidence is above the configurable threshold; otherwise it appears in red.

 ## Setup